mattlennon3/awesome-config/README.md

 - [ ] find a better way of running & debugging this as you go
 - [ ] system notification helper
 - [ ] reading left aligned text in a browser is annoying when its the only window as its to the left,
-  - [ ] add margin to the left/right side of the client to center the browsers text
+  - [ ] add margin to the left/right side of the client to center the browsers text (basically gaps I guess)
 - [ ] gap increase/decrease/toggle hotkeys

 Screen TODO